 At this point, the defendants in your case may offer a settlement for the wrongful death claim to attempt to avoid the expense, time and publicity of a trial.
 As your Phoenix wrongful death lawyer, we can advise you about whether accepting the wrongful death settlement or going to trial with your wrongful death case serves your best interests.

-Contact an Arizona Wrongful Death Attorney
+Contact a Phoenix Wrongful Death Attorney at MDK Law Group

 Arizona families have just two years to file a wrongful death lawsuit from the date the fatality occurred.
 Often, people who suffer such a loss need financial support right away to cover burial expenses, mortgage payments, and other household bills, so it is important to act quickly to pursue compensation.